Future Growth Loan Scheme aims to support SME’s and agriculture investments

 Minister of State with special responsibility for Trade, Employment, Business, EU Digital Single Market and Data Protection Pat Breen said:

 “I welcome the opening of applications for the Future Growth scheme with Bank of Ireland.
 I know the critical role that entrepreneurs and businesses play in every part of the country and the demand for longer term finance to invest for the future, including to respond to digitalisation of manufacturing and services.
 The Future Growth Loan Scheme ensures that businesses with growth ambition have access to appropriate finance that supports strategic long-term investment.
-The Future Growth Loan Scheme is another example of the Department of Business, Enterprise and Innovation’s commitment to deliver vital relevant supports for businesses in Ireland”.
+The Future Growth Loan Scheme is another example of the Department of Enterprise, Trade and Employment’s commitment to deliver vital relevant supports for businesses in Ireland”.

 SBCI Chief Executive Nick Ashmore said: